Women’s soccer enters new era with huge World Cup audiences

 “So what we have is a conjunction of improving standards making an entertaining, skillful spectacle, and viewers having easy access to the games," Purdon said.

-As for Tuesday’s match, the U.S. will hope to build on their confident 2-1 victory over host nation France on Friday.
-The tournament favorites and defending champions meet a promising young England side that is yet to get past the World Cup semifinal stage.

-On Monday Britain’s football-obsessed newspapers reported allegations that members of the U.S. backroom staff were allegedly found wandering around the private area of the England team’s hotel — the so-called spying storm helping to attract even more attention.
+The United States will start strong favorites for the final after a dramatic 2-1 victory over England in the semi finals.

+Along with plenty of on-field drama, U.S. star Alex Morgan sparked debate in the media with a pointed tea-sipping goal celebration.

-But this time sports fans don’t need any encouragement to tune in.
+But this World Cup, fans haven't needed any encouragement to tune in.

-Friday’s quarter-final game between the U.S and France drew more than 6.3 million domestic viewers on Fox and its streaming platforms.
+The semi final between the U.S and England reached a peak audience of 9 million viewers on Fox and its streaming platforms, with a further 1 million viewers watching on Telemundo.

+In the U.K. the match was the most watched television program of the year so far, with a peak audience of 11.7 million.

+The other semi final broke the record for women's soccer viewership in the Netherlands, with nearly a third of the entire population of the country tuning in to watch them beat Sweden 1-0.

-TF1, France’s rights broadcaster, said the game was the most watched program on French TV so far this year, attracting 10.7 million viewers, or just over half of the total viewing audience.
+TF1, France’s rights broadcaster, also said the national team's quarter final loss to the United States was the most watched program on French TV so far this year, attracting 10.7 million viewers, or just over half of the total viewing audience.

 Meanwhile, France’s earlier round of 16 win over Brazil attracted the biggest single television audience for a Women’s World Cup match ever — with a total of 35.2 million people watching in Brazil.